Welcome to the George Eliot Academy.

-This page has all the information and links as we send them out to Year 6 pupils who will be joining us at The George Eliot School in the Autumn Term.
+This page has all the information and links as we send them out to Year 6 pupils who will be joining us at George Eliot Academy in the Autumn Term.

-The Midland Academies Trust has a proactive approach to supporting all pupils through key transition stages.
+The George Eliot Academy has a proactive approach to supporting all pupils through key transition stages.

 The term ‘transition’ refers to the changes children and young people go through as they progress between different educational settings and move to employment or training.

 Transition brings changes and often these can cause some anxiety for both parents and their children.
 Our approach focuses on three main transition points:

 - Key Stage 2 -3 Primary to secondary school

 - Key Stage 3- 4 Career Planning and subject choices at GCSE

 - Key Stage 4-5 The move from school to FE College, 6th Form, apprenticeship/employment or work.

 Moving from one school setting to another can be stressful and at the same time exciting.
 Our approach is designed to pre-empt possible issues and work to enable all our young people to make the necessary adjustments so that transition is a smooth process.